rykener/rykener.net/site/collections/_projects/illness-coaching.md

 I offer to train all my clients in various mindfulness techniques, including meditation.
 These practices are not for everyone, but for those who are interested they often find them beneficial.

 **Is this therapy?** No, this isn't therapy, this is a coaching program.
-They can seem similar, but the primary differences are that we focus on specifically on chronic illness and skills surrounding it as well as the fact that I have undergone a different set of training than therapists.
+They can seem similar, but the primary differences are that we focus specifically on chronic illness and skills surrounding it as well as the fact that I have undergone a different set of training than therapists.
 We can talk about problems in your life as they relate to chronic illness, but I'm not here to help you process the trauma from a breakup or when your parents divorced, for example.

 ## What this isn't